canro91/canro91.github.io/_posts/2020-09-02-TwoRecurringReviewComments.md

 dotnet_naming_style.end_in_async.word_separator =
 ```

 But, the `.editorconfig` enforces `Async` suffix even `Main` method and tests names. `MainAsync` looks weird.
 Also, it misses method declarations returning `Task` or `Task<T>` on interfaces.
+Arrggg!

 ### AsyncMethodNameFixer Visual Studio extension

 **To add a warning on asynchronous C# methods missing the Async suffix, use the AsyncMethodNameFixer extension on Visual Studio.**

-With the [AsyncMethodNameFixer](https://github.com/priyanshu92/AsyncMethodNameFixer) extension, you get warnings to include the `Async` suffix on methods and interfaces.
+With the [AsyncMethodNameFixer](https://github.com/priyanshu92/AsyncMethodNameFixer) extension, I get warnings when I don't include the `Async` suffix on methods and interfaces.
 It doesn't catch the `Main` method and test methods.

-But, to enforce this convention with a Visual Studio extension, you rely on developers to have it installed.
-With the `.editorconfig` your naming rules travels with the code itself when you clone the repository.
+But, to enforce this convention across the team, I have to rely on the other developers to have this extension installed.
+With the `.editorconfig`, all the naming rules travels with the code itself when anyone clone the repository.

 Voilà!
 That's how I got rid of these two recurring comments while code review.
 For more productive code reviews, read my [Tips and Tricks for Better Code Reviews](https://canro91.github.io/2019/12/17/BetterCodeReviews/).

-For more extensions to make you more productive with Visual Studio, check [my Visual Studio Setup]({% post_url 2019-06-28-MyVSSetupSharpeningTheAxe %}).
+For more extensions to make you more productive with Visual Studio, check [my Visual Studio Setup for C#]({% post_url 2019-06-28-MyVSSetupSharpeningTheAxe %}).

 If you're new to Git, check my [Git Guide for Beginners]({% post_url 2020-05-29-HowToVersionControl %}) and my [Git guide for TFS Users]({% post_url 2019-11-11-GitGuideForTfsUsers %}).